eduboard/backend/README.md

 # backend
-The backend for eduBoard, written in Go with [httprouter](https://github.com/julienschmidt/httprouter) and PostgreSQL.
+The backend for eduBoard, written in Go with [httprouter](https://github.com/julienschmidt/httprouter) and MongoDB.

 ## Installing
 - Run `dep eunsure` to install dependencies